-Excellence • Records, decisions and information from outside the industry are available to users and decision-makers who use them to continuously improve risk controls.
-Records and documents are comprehensive in scope and include all relevant features to assist in managing H&S risks, or they are readily available from third-parties through transparent Culture The importance of maintaining and growing corporate knowledge to deliver continuous improvement is embedded in all levels of the organisation's culture.
-Records are effectively used to drive continuous improvement in risk control. Û • communication.
-The procedures and standards facilitate learning lessons and sharing information beyond the industry enabling continuous improvement. ble • Comprehensive records, including shared industry records, of risk-related processes and standards, decisions and information are available to users and decision-makers, who use them Culture There is a culture of making decisions based on corporate knowledge.
-Predictable effectively to develop and review risk controls.
-The organisation's records and decision- making are shared with industry and the organisation uses industry data in its own decision-making and reviews, and this is effective in developing cross-industry best practice.
-All records have register of retartion Predict • The organisation's records and decision- making are shared with industry and the organisation uses industry data in its own decision-making and reviews, and this is effective in developing cross-industry All records have periods of retention assigned to them.
-Systems are in place for capturing and retaining corporate knowledge.
+Records, decisions and information from outside the industry are available to users and decision-makers who use them to continuously improve risk controls.

+- Records and documents are comprehensive in scope and include all relevant features to assist in managing H&S risks, or they are readily available from third-parties through transparent communication. - The procedures and standards facilitate learning lessons and sharing information beyond the industry enabling continuous improvement. - Comprehensive records, including shared industry records, of risk-related processes and standards, decisions and information are available to users and decision-makers, who use them effectively to develop and review risk controls. - The organisation's records and decisionmaking are shared with industry and the organisation uses industry data in its own decision-making and reviews, and this is effective in developing cross-industry best practice.